clebert/aws-simple/README.md

 };
 ```

-### Synthesization hook functions
+### Synthesization functions

-Hook functions can be used to implement advanced features.
-Below are two
+Synthesization functions can be used to implement advanced features.
+Below are
-examples.
+two examples.

 #### Example: Configure a firewall